 Its not hard to see why Curry’s performance was so popular at the time and remains so.
 Its completely sensational.
 From the second he first appears he manages to stand out in a film full of already quite colourful characters.

 Curry is able to inject a lot of feminine and masculine qualities into the character which I think is more effective than if he had simply played it as a man who wants to be a woman.
-He truly does give the impression that Frank N Furter is someone to whom gender and sexuality doesn’t matter one bit.
+He truly does give the impression that Frank N Furter (an alien) is someone to whom gender and sexuality doesn’t matter one bit.
 On the one hand the way he talks at times can be very masculine.
 Despite having based the accent on an old lady, Curry makes Frank N Furter’s voice very deep and booming, yet his mannerisms are obviously very feminine too.
 Frank N Furter manages to be appealing to both the male and female protagonist as a result and confuses just about everyone who ever saw the film!

 In terms of his musical performance Curry really excels too.
 A natural born singer and performer on stage Curry manages to inject Frank N Furter with the charisma and showmanship of Freddie Mercury, mixed in with the androgyny of a Glam rock era David Bowie.
 Curry mentioned David Bowie as an influence on Frank N Furter.
 Freddie Mercury may have been an influence as whilst Freddie was largely unknown when the original stage show started in London, he and Curry were very good friends.